-These Peanut Butter and Chocolate Chip Oat Bars were created because I wanted a snack bar that has the best combination ever – peanut butter and chocolate chips.
+Peanut Butter and Chocolate Chip Oat Bars!
+These bars were created because we wanted a snack bar that has the best combination ever – peanut butter and chocolate chips.
 The oats add a great texture and the bar ends up chewy and chunky, and are an all-around great snack bar.

 - 1/2 C granulated sugar